-This September, you’re invited to join 150 of Kansas City area’s top artists who’ll line the streets of Westport — the perfect backdrop for this lively three-day event — showcasing original art, one-of-a-kind jewelry, fine crafts and more.
-Now in its 38th year, Art Westport is Kansas City’s only outdoor art show and festival exclusively for LOCAL artists.
+Each September, you’re invited to join 150 of Kansas City area’s top artists who’ll line the streets of Westport — the perfect backdrop for this lively three-day event — showcasing original art, one-of-a-kind jewelry, fine crafts and more.
+Art Westport will celebrate it’s 39th year in 2018 and is Kansas City’s only outdoor art show and festival exclusively for LOCAL artists.

 Art Westport is not just an arts festival, but a favorite among locals and visitors alike.
 Make plans now to be a part of this homegrown tradition: